Benjy96/Wizziot/README.md

 - Spawn points for enemy prefabs
 - Day/night cycle that scares enemies using the emotion system

-*Example showing mission system and waypoints, targeting an enemy, health and stamina system, and abilities and a ability bar.*
+*Example showing mission system and waypoints, targeting an enemy, health and stamina system, and abilities and an ability bar.*

 ![Mission System Gameplay](https://raw.githubusercontent.com/Benjy96/Wizziot/master/UI_wizziot.PNG)